 In the quiet of the temple's bamboo garden, a young disciple approached Lao Cha, sitting in the shade of an old, twisting pine.
 "Sifu," he asked, holding out a handful of Huang Da Cha leaves, "what secrets do these hold?"

-With a chuckle, Sifu replied, "Imagine a farmer, hands as rugged as mountain paths, crafting a brew as mellow as a lullaby.
-This tea," he said, holding up the golden liquor, "is like his work: earthy hands yielding a harvest as sweet and comforting as bread fresh from the oven.
-It's simple yet profound, unassuming yet rich—a true lesson in contrasts.
+– "Imagine a farmer, hands as rugged as mountain paths, crafting a brew as mellow as a lullaby.
+This tea," – he said, holding up the golden liquor, – "is like his work: earthy hands yielding a harvest as sweet and comforting as bread fresh from the oven.
+It's simple yet profound, unassuming yet rich – a true lesson in contrasts.
 Remember - the finest warmth often comes from the coarsest hands."

 The disciple smiled, closed his eyes, and took a sip, understanding dawning at him with the flavor on his tongue.

-Huang Da Cha, our addition to the Yellow tea collection, is a nice and comforting tea.
-It comes from Anhui - a region with a millennium-old history of tea production and one of the cradles of China's vast tea culture.
-Anhui is the home of some of China's most renowned teas, and Yellow Tea is a signature product for the area.
+Huang Da Cha is a nice and comforting tea.
+It comes from Anhui – region with a millennium-old history of tea production and one of the cradles of China's vast tea culture.
+Anhui is home to some of China's most renowned teas, and Yellow Tea is a signature product of the region.

-Yellow tea's processing involves the well-known steps of withering, steaming or pan-frying, and drying, plus one additional step of Men Huang (闷黄) – "yellowing".
-During that stage, farmers gently pile and heat the leaves using stacking or wrapping in cloth or paper.
-The ongoing non-enzymatic transformation leads to the characteristic yellow color of the tea leaves.
+Yellow tea's processing involves the well-known steps of withering, pan-roasting, and drying, plus an additional step, unique to Yellow Teas – Men Huang (闷黄) – "stewing".
+During that stage, the tea master "stews" the leaves using bamboo baskets or wrapping them in linen or paper and putting them into a controlled hot environment, for a relatively short period of time.
+Under the heat, the residual moisture in the leaves triggers a non-enzymatic transformation, which results in the characteristic yellow color of the tea leaves.
 It also alters the taste, making it softer and more mellow.
-The "yellowing" phase is also at the core of the formation of yellow tea's distinctive sweet and mild aroma.
+The "yellowing" phase is also at the core of the formation of yellow tea's distinctive mellow and sweet taste and aroma.

 Our Huang Da Cha opens up with a sweet, roasted "coffee" scent, well-known to those familiar with Japanese Hojicha.
 Over the brews, the golden yellow tea liquor transforms further, adding a sweet, fruity accent that develops into a rich and comforting milky cacao taste.
 As the tea maintains a smooth profile without any trace of bitterness or astringency, each sip offers the soothing warmth of roasted flavors.
-As the steeps progress, the air becomes infused with the homely scent of freshly baked bread crust.
-If every tea tells a story, this one would be of the rugged, coarse hands of the farmer that give birth to the softness and sweetness of the freshly baked golden-crusted bread.
+As the steeps progress, the air fills with the homely scent of freshly baked bread crust.
+If every tea tells a story, this one would be of the rugged, coarse hands of the farmer who gives birth to the softness and sweetness of the freshly baked golden-crusted bread.

 The tea leaves a pleasantly sweet aftertaste with a soft and mellow character.
 It is further enriched by the deep, gratifying aroma of baked grains and bread crust.
 The leaves, after the brew, present themselves in a glossy, dark ochre to brownish hue, with dark brown stalks, uniform and without impurities.